-- Dueces (also known as twos, two pounders, and selects): 2 to 2.25 pounds
+- Dueces (also known as twos, two pounders, and selects) are 2 to 2 1/4 pounds

-Many New England lobster sellers package lobsters with other New England Clambake fixings — chowder, steamers, vegetables, etc. — so a petite lobster may be enough to satisfy a craving.
+Many New England lobster sellers offer packages including other New England Clambake fixings, such as chowder, steamers, and vegetables, so a petite lobster may be filling enough while satisfying a craving.

 04 of 06

 Maine lobster delivery services ship live creatures.
 While the companies tend to have the practice down to a science, it's always possible that the lobster will not live through the trip or it will show up in a condition not appropriate for cooking.
-Double-check the company's customer satisfaction policy and understand what the "return" policy covers if that's the case.Continue to 5 of 6 below.
+Before ordering, double-check the company's customer satisfaction terms and understand what the "return" policy covers.Continue to 5 of 6 below.

 05 of 06

-Live lobsters can't be dropped off on the front steps for you to pick up when you get home from work.
+Live lobsters can't be dropped off on the front steps and left there until you get home from work.
 Ensure that someone is home to accept and sign for the package that will be delivered via overnight courier.
-If you want a lobster for the next evening, make sure to order it in the morning, as orders typically cut off between 1 and 3 p.m. for next-day delivery.
+If you want a lobster for tomorrow night's dinner, make sure to order in the morning, as orders typically cut off between 1 and 3 p.m. for next-day delivery.

 06 of 06

-If possible, cook the lobsters the same day they are delivered for best results.
-If that's not an option, you can store them for up to two days.
+If possible, cook the lobsters the same day they are delivered for the best results.
+If that's not an option, you can store them for up to 2 days.
 Wrap the lobsters in damp paper and keep them as cold as possible while surrounded by ice packs in the refrigerator.
-Don't freeze the lobsters or seal them in an airtight container nor should you put the creatures in tap water — they are saltwater creatures and will die in fresh water.
+Don't freeze the lobsters, seal them in an airtight container, or put the creatures in tap water—they are saltwater creatures and will die in freshwater.